Steps for getting a visa to teach in China

 Once you've received the foreign expert confirmation documents, submit your visa application to your local Chinese embassy or consulate.
 Visit the Chinese embassy or consulate’s website for the application form.

 When you complete the application form, make sure you apply for the Z visa.
-This kind of visa allows you to legally work in China.
+This kind of visa allows you to legally teach in China.

 The Z visa application will incur a fee, which you will need to pay.
 The cost varies depending on your country.